2002 Chevrolet Corvette Expert Review:New Car Test Drive

 Unlike most ragtops, the Corvette convertible weighs the same as the coupe, which means its acceleration performance is undiluted: 0-to-60 mph in less than 5 seconds with the 6-speed manual transmission, about 0.4 seconds slower with the automatic.
 The only performance penalty that goes with the convertible version is top speed.
 The ragtop doesn't share the coupe's aerodynamic efficiency, so it tops out at a mere 162 mph versus 175 mph for the coupe.
 Of course, when the top is down there's more drag and a correspondingly lower top speed.
 Still, that's speed that'll get you to the drive-in in a pretty big hurry -- and the local slammer even faster.

 Significantly, we haven't seen a hint of cowl shake, the time-honored malady of convertibles wherein the dashboard and exterior oscillate at differing rates.
 Ride quality is decidedly stiff.
 You don't get a sports car's ability to change directions without snubbing body roll and limiting up and down suspension motions, and when you do those things you're obliged to accept some tradeoff in comfort.
-Potholes in and around Washington, D.C., were easily identifiable in the Corvette.
-Yet they were not uncomfortably harsh.
-We heard them and felt them, but they weren't jarring and did not unduly upset the handling balance.
+Potholes are easily identifiable in the Corvette.
+Yet they are not uncomfortably harsh.
+We hear them and feel them, but they aren't jarring and don't unduly upset the handling balance.

 A number of great sports cars are in this price range, but the Corvette does not really have any direct competitors.
 Similarly priced BMW Z3, Porsche Boxster and Mercedes-Benz SLK models operate at a more modest pace.
 When it comes to pavement-ripping prowess per dollar, nothing can match the Corvette's power and grip.